 \section{Motivation for a new CPU benchmark}

-In 2009, the WLCG agreed to use HEPSPEC06 (HS06) as its benchmark~\cite{HEPIX_Bmk_WG}.
-HS06 is based on the industry standard, SPEC CPU 2006, benchmark~\cite{SPEC2006}.
+In 2009, the WLCG agreed to use HEP-SPEC06 (HS06) as its CPU benchmark~\cite{HEPIX_Bmk_WG}.
+HS06 is based on the industry-standard SPEC CPU 2006 benchmark~\cite{SPEC2006}.
 At that time, the HEP applications shared several commonalities with a number of workloads within the SPEC CPU 2006 suite and those workloads were selected to be included in HS06~\cite{michelotto_comparison_2010, Giordano:2020qhu}.
-The individual HS06 workloads are characterized by single-threaded and single-process applications, compiled in 32-bit mode, and requiring a minimum of 1 GB of memory per process.
-A newer release of the SPEC benchmark, SPEC CPU 2017~\cite{SPEC2017}, was also considered but found to be highly correlated with the HEPSPEC06 benchmark (see fig.~\ref{fig:hs06}).
-The SPEC CPU 2017 benchmark would require each site to purchase a new licence (like the SPEC CPU 2006 benchmark) whereas the WLCG community was in favour an open source benchmark.
-As a result, the SPEC CPU 2017 was not considered as a replacement for HS06.
+The individual HS06 workloads were single-threaded and single-process applications, compiled in 32-bit mode, and requiring a minimum of 1 GB of memory per process.

+The support of the SPEC CPU 2006 benchmark has ended and the Working Group considered a number of options for replacement for HS06.
+A newer release of the SPEC benchmark, SPEC CPU 2017~\cite{SPEC2017}, was also studied but found to be highly correlated with the HEP-SPEC06 benchmark (see fig.~\ref{fig:hs06}).
+The SPEC CPU 2017 benchmark would require each site to purchase a new licence (like the SPEC CPU 2006 benchmark) whereas the WLCG community was in favour an open-source benchmark.
+As a result, the SPEC CPU 2017 was rejected as a replacement for HS06.

-HS06 has met the WLCG requirements in a world that has progressively evolved from CPUs with few cores to multi-cores CPUs.
-During this period, experiments were starting to observe that newer versions of their applications did not scale with HS06 (for example, see ref.~\cite{Charpentier}).
-The proposal for building a new benchmark using HEP applications was first presented at the WLCG workshop in Manchester (2017)~\cite{wlcg:manchester}.
-The HEPiX Benchmarking Working Group\footnote{HEPiX Benchmarking Working Group: D~Giordano (co-chair), M~Michelotto (co-chair), L~Atzori, JM~Barbet, GM~Borge, C~Hollowell, L~Ondris, A~Sciaba, E~Simili, RJ~Sobie, D~Southwick, T~Sullivan, N~Szczepanek, A~Valassi} was asked to study the feasibility of a new benchmark based on HEP workloads and develop an infrastructure to run the different CPU benchmarks (including HS06 and other benchmarks).
-The Working Group developed the {\it HEP Benchmark Suite} that provides a simple way to run containerized HEP applications and other benchmarks, and record the results in an Elastic Search database at CERN~\cite{CSBS-Benchmark}.
+HS06 has met the WLCG requirements in a world that has progressively evolved from CPUs with few cores to multi-core CPUs.
+During this period, experiments were starting to observe that newer versions of their applications scaled less well with HS06 (for example, see ref.~\cite{Charpentier}).
+The proposal for building a new benchmark using HEP applications was first presented at the 2017 WLCG workshop~\cite{wlcg:manchester}.
+The HEPiX Benchmarking Working Group\footnote{HEPiX Benchmarking Working Group: D~Giordano (co-chair), M~Michelotto (co-chair), L~Atzori, JM~Barbet, GM~Borge, C~Hollowell, L~Ondris, A~Sciaba, E~Simili, RJ~Sobie, D~Southwick, T~Sullivan, N~Szczepanek, A~Valassi} was asked to study the feasibility of a new benchmark based on HEP workloads.
+This led to the creation of the HEP Benchmarks project and the development of a software framework to benchmark the performance of computing servers using HEP applications~\cite{valassi}.
+The Working Group developed the {\it HEP Benchmark Suite} that provides a simple way to run containerized HEP applications and other benchmarks, and record the results in an Elasticsearch database at CERN~\cite{CSBS-Benchmark}.